 Step-parent and partner adoption is where the new partner of a parent adopts the children, becoming their legal parent and sharing parental responsibility.
 This offers the child a legally permanent relationship with the adoptive parent.
 It means that the child's resident parent and their partner will share responsibility for the child.
 The child's other legal parent will need give permission in most circumstances.

-- notify Croydon Council of their intention to adopt in writing at least three months before applying to the court for an adoption order.
+- notify Croydon council of their intention to adopt in writing at least 3 months before applying to the court for an adoption order

 - be over 21 years

-For relatives wishing to adopt, the above factors also apply, but the child has to live with the adopter constantly for the last three years, or three years out of the past five years.
+For relatives wishing to adopt, the above factors also apply, but the child has to live with the adopter constantly for the last 3 years, or 3 years out of the past 5 years.
 There are some other requirements such as medicals being completed and referees interviewed.